webgrafia/cheshire-cat-sdk-laravel/README.md

 ## License

-This package is open-source software licensed under the [MIT license](LICENSE).
+This package is open-source software licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).